Why is it important for a recurring ? business to

 If you are tracking all of these components properly, they will start to influence the decisions you make in other areas.
 For example, you may want to find an ACV that delivers you a Conversion Rate of 30-35%.
 That’d be a good balance to strive for, as long as you are driving enough opportunities into the mix so that those numbers deliver your growth goals.

-Your Deal Velocity has a direct correlation with your ACV too.
-For example if you’re selling in the range between $10–50,000, you should be closing those deals within 20–100 days.
-Anything outside of that timeframe and your ACV needs to be much higher, and your sales process becomes much less predictable and manageable.
+Your has a direct correlation with your ACV too.
+For example if you’re selling in the range between $10-50,000, you should be closing those deals within 20-100 days.
+Anything outside of that timeframe, then your ACV needs to be much higher, and your sales process becomes much less predictable and manageable.

-Here is a visual depicting the average difference in Deal Velocity between a SMB deal and an Enterprise deal:
+Here is a visual depicting the average difference in between a SMB deal and an Enterprise deal:

 The key to reducing your Deal Velocity is to manage your sales process.
 You’ve got to be able to document your sales process from start to finish.
 When do you send your first email, when does the proposal get drafted, how long does each step take to complete?